Mississippi Solar Panel Cost & Incentives

 What solar incentives exist in Mississippi?

 Essentially none at the state level.
 Mississippi has no solar tax credit, no rebate, no property tax exemption for solar, and no net metering.
 Mississippi's 7% sales tax applies to solar equipment.
-The federal 30% ITC expired December 2025.
+The federal 30% ITC expired in December 2025.
 The economics rely entirely on self-consumption of solar generation.

 Should I add a battery to solar in Mississippi?